-Personal Care
+Personal Care (SPAL Budget)

-If you are eligible, Personal Care services are provided in your home or in the community to meet your physical, maintenance, and supportive needs.
-Personal Care includes:
+If you are eligible, Personal Care services are provided in your home, or in the community, to meet your physical, maintenance, and supportive needs.
+These services are counted against your SPAL and include:

-- Eating which includes assistance with eating by mouth using common eating utensils such as spoons, forks, knives, and straws. - Respiratory Assistance with cleaning or changing oxygen equipment tubes, filling distilled water reservoir, and moving a cannula or mask from or to your face. - Skin Care Maintenance preventive in nature when skin is unbroken.
+- Eating & Feeding which includes assistance with eating by mouth using common eating utensils such as spoons, forks, knives, and straws. - Sespiratory Assistance with cleaning or changing oxygen equipment tubes, filling distilled water reservoir, and moving a cannula or mask from or to your face. - Skin Care preventive in nature when skin is unbroken.
 This includes applying non-medicated/non-prescription lotion, sprays, and/or solutions, and monitoring for skin changes.